qtile/qtile/docs/manual/commands/index.rst

 objects within the graph can be seen in the ``lazy`` module.
-By creating a lazy evaluated command client, we can expose the graph traversal and object resolution functionality via the same ``InteractiveCommandClient`` that is used to perform live command execution in the qtile prompt.
+By creating a lazy evaluated command client, we can expose the graph traversal and object resolution functionality via the same ``InteractiveCommandClient`` that is used to perform live command execution in the Qtile prompt.